superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 # Real-time retrieval system for social media data

 In this article, you will learn how to build a real-time retrieval system for social media data.
-In our particular scenario, we will use only my LinkedIn posts, but they can easily be extended to other platforms that support written content, such as X, Instagram, or Medium.
+In our particular scenario, we will use only my LinkedIn posts, which can easily be extended to other platforms supporting written content, such as X, Instagram, or Medium.

-As social media data platforms produce data at high frequencies, your vector DB can easily remain behind.
-Thus, we used a streaming engine to move data from the raw data source to the vector DB in real-time.
+Social media data platforms produce data at high frequencies, so the vector DB can easily remain behind relative to the other data sources from your system.
+Thus, we will show you how to build a streaming engine to constantly move data from a raw data source to a vector DB in real-time.

-Even though we will explain only the retrieval part of an RAG system in this article, you can quickly hook the retrieved LinkedIn posts to an LLM for post analysis or personalized content generation.
+In this article, we will explain only the retrieval part of an RAG system.
+Still, you can quickly hook the retrieved LinkedIn posts to an LLM for post analysis or personalized content generation.

 **That being said, in this article, you will learn:**

 - to build a streaming pipeline to ingest LinkedIn posts into a vector DB in real-time
 - to clean, chunk, and embed LinkedIn posts
-- build a retrieval client to query your LinkedIn post collection
+- build a retrieval client to query your LinkedIn posts
-- use reranking to improve the retrieval step
+- use the rerank pattern to improve the retrieval accuracy
-- visualize the retrieval step using UMAP
+- visualize the retrieval for a given query in a 2D plot using UMAP

-We won't dive into the basics of building a retrieval or RAG system but focus only on the specifics of our use case.
+We won't dive into the basics of an RAG system but focus only on the specifics of implementing a retrieval system for LinkedIn posts.
 In case you want to refresh your mind on RAG systems, check out this excellent article from VectorHub: [Retrieval Augmented Generation](https://hub.superlinked.com/retrieval-augmented-generation)

 ## 1. System design

 ![Social media retrieval system architecture](../assets/use_cases/social_media_retrieval/social_media_retrieval_system_architecture.png)

-The retrieval system is split into 2 detached components:
+The retrieval system is based on 2 detached components:
 1. The streaming ingestion pipeline
 2. The retrieval client

+The streaming ingestion pipeline runs 24/7 to keep the raw LinkedIn posts data source in sync with the vector DB.

+The retrieval client is used in RAG applications to query the vector DB.

+The 2 components will communicate with each other only through the vector DB.

 ### 1.1.
 The streaming ingestion pipeline

-The streaming ingestion pipeline is used for [Change Data Capture (CDC)](https://hub.superlinked.com/12-data-modality#fpwX4) between a data source that contains the raw LinkedIn posts and the vector DB used for retrieval.
+The streaming ingestion pipeline implements the [Change Data Capture (CDC) pattern](https://hub.superlinked.com/12-data-modality#fpwX4) between a data source containing the raw LinkedIn posts and the vector DB used for retrieval.

 In a real-world scenario, the streaming pipeline will listen to a queue populated by all the changes made to the source database.
-But as our primary focus is the retrieval system, we simulated the queue with a couple of JSON files.
+But as our primary focus is the retrieval system, we simulated the data within the queue with a couple of JSON files.

 The streaming pipeline is built in Python using Bytewax and cleans, chunks, and embeds the LinkedIn posts before loading them into a [Qdrant](https://qdrant.tech/) vector DB.

 #### Why do we need a stream engine?

-As LinkedIn posts (or any other social media data) are posted frequently, your vector DB can quickly become out of sync.
+As LinkedIn posts (or any other social media data) evolve frequently, your vector DB can quickly become out of sync.
 You could build a batch pipeline that runs every minute, but the best way is to use a streaming pipeline that immediately takes every new item, preprocesses it and loads it into the vector DB.

-By doing so, you are ensured that you have access to all the latest LinkedIn posts with minimal delay.
+Doing so ensures you can access all the latest LinkedIn posts in your vector DB with minimal delay.

 #### What is Bytewax?

-[Bytewax](https://github.com/bytewax/bytewax) is a streaming engine built in Rust with a Python interface.
+[Bytewax](https://github.com/bytewax/bytewax) is a streaming engine built in Rust that exposes a Python interface.
 Which means you get the best of both worlds:
 - The fantastic speed and reliability of Rust
 - The ease of use and ecosystem of Python